Common Questions

 What is an Elder?

 An Elder is a man who cares for, guides, and protects those who call Grace Fellowship their home.
 Elders are the core leadership at Grace Fellowship and are responsible before God to lead this church in the character and priorities of Christ.
 To better serve you, we have created a Position Paper concerning the role of Elders according to the Bible.
+You can find it here.

 Are Elders accountable to the congregation?